flutter/packages/packages/go_router/README.md

 ## Features
 GoRouter has a number of features to make navigation straightforward:

-- Parsing path and query parameters using a template syntax (For example, "user/:id')
+- Parsing path and query parameters using a template syntax (for example, "user/:id')
 - Displaying multiple screens for a destination (sub-routes)
 - Redirection support - you can re-route the user to a different URL based on application state, for example to a sign-in when the user is not